seanrife/TM-RRR/README.md

 - DeathWordList_: Lists of death-related words for each language

-Data and further documentation is available at https://osf.io/atc39/
+Data and further documentation are available at https://osf.io/atc39/